 You can identify localized demodectic mange by noticing if there are bald patches on your dog’s head or face area.
 It’s most common in puppies but can affect any dog.

 How Can You Tell If A Dog Has Generalized Demodectic Mange?

-If your dog has generalized demodectic mange, you will notice a lot more bald patches on their body.
-At this level, a dog might begin to produce skin infections, which will make them very itchy.
+If your dog has generalized demodectic mange, you will notice significantly more bald patches on their body.
+At this level, a dog might begin to produce skin infections, which could create itching.
 Irritated skin is prone to a bacterial infection which will create a foul odor if present.

 Generalized mange mainly affects dogs with an immunity defect and who are younger than 18 months.
 If an older dog is affected by this condition, it might be a sign of an underlying issue with their immune system.

 The symptoms of sarcoptic mange in dogs can start appearing in 10 days to 8 weeks after a dog comes in contact with a scabies-infected dog.
 This mange is highly contagious between dogs, and occasionally to humans.
 In most cases, the areas infected first are a dog’s ears, belly, chest, hocks, and elbows.
 Some common symptoms of sarcoptic mange include:

 - Hair loss

 - Extreme itchiness

 The symptoms of cheyletiellosis mange in dogs vary, but include:

 - Some itchiness